paketo-buildpacks/pipenv-install/README.md

 The Paketo Buildpack for Pipenv Install is a Cloud Native Buildpack that installs packages using pipenv and makes it available to the application.

-The buildpack is published for consumption at `gcr.io/paketo-buildpacks/pipenv-install` and `paketobuildpacks/pipenv-install`.
+The buildpack is published for consumption at `paketobuildpacks/pipenv-install`.

 ## Behavior
 This buildpack participates if `Pipfile` exists at the root of the app.